To Russia, With Love: The Significance of June 9 Trump Tower Meeting Is Information Passed TO Putin From Trump Campaign

-The June 9 Trump-Russia meeting, however brief, likely communicated several critical and often overlooked pieces of information to Russia, including (1) Trump was game to work with the Kremlin, (2) Trump was willing to break laws to win the presidency, (3) his campaign would use deception and conceal its work with Russia from the US government, (4) a president Trump would consider lifting sanctions or at least consider working with US lawmakers to change US law to be more favorable to Russia’s interests under Putin, (5) Magnitsky Act sanctions would be on the table in a Trump Administration.
+The June 9 Trump-Russia meeting, however brief, likely communicated several critical and often overlooked pieces of information TO Russia, including (1) Trump was game to work with the Kremlin, (2) Trump was willing to break laws to win the presidency, (3) his campaign would use deception and conceal its work with Russia from the US government, (4) a president Trump would consider lifting sanctions or at least consider working with US lawmakers to change US law to be more favorable to Russia’s interests under Putin, (5) Magnitsky Act sanctions would be on the table for repeal in a Trump Administration.

 The media must therefore be diligent in every piece of journalism going forward to avoid adopting the Trump administration’s framing about the meeting and other revelations sure to follow.
 If we allow ourselves to focus narrowly on the information from Russia, we play into Trump’s propaganda narrative that this meeting (or others) is insignificant because the Russians perhaps provided no information.
 The truth is, the meeting was earth-shattering.
 It provided key information to Russia, information that surely helped and perhaps even launched the Kremlin’s 2016 attack on America’s democracy, an attack Trump is still covering up to protect himself, his family, and, tragically for America, his cohorts in Russia.
 We shouldn’t help him.